 Requirements for importing fitness equipment to the EU

 CE mark and Declaration of Conformity

-CE mark is mandatory also for the safety accessories, like wrists, hands, knees, and elbow pads.
-If you want to import such articles, you need to get acquainted with the Regulation (EU) 2016/425 on personal protective equipment.
+CE mark is also mandatory for the safety accessories, like wrists, hands, knees, and elbow pads.
+If you want to import such articles, you need to get acquainted with Regulation (EU) 2016/425 on personal protective equipment.

 Marking a product with CE is possible only if you have a complete set of required documents: test reports, CE Certificate, and Declaration of Conformity.
 Keep in mind that while a certification body issues CE Certificate, the importer is responsible for issuing the Declaration of Conformity.

 The REACH Regulation